 As Cajete argues, Indigenous sciences are relationally organized.
-This has implications for the way humans live and for the responsibilities we carry to each other and to our relatives who make up the rest of nature, including not only plants and animals but also the sun, stars, waters, and land that constitute our ecosystems.
+This has implications for the way humans live and for the responsibilities we carry to each other and to our relatives who constitute the rest of nature, including not only plants and animals but also the sun, the stars, waters, and land that constitute our ecosystems.
 This ecological axiom grounds the questions and methods of most Indigenous sciences, fulfilling ethical responsibilities that ultimately contribute to the larger collective good.

-In the twenty-first century, climate change will require human communities to adapt and reimagine interdependent re- Megan Bang, lationships with and responsibilities to the Ananda Marin natural world and each other.
-Science will Medin play a critical role in meeting these challenges and developing policy that facilitates the collective good.
+In the twenty-first century, climate change will require human communities to adapt and reimagine interdependent relationships with and responsibilities to the natural world and each other.
+Science will play a critical role in meeting these challenges and developing policy that facilitates the collective good.
 But what kind of science, and mobilized by whom?